-“Although it may sound contradictory, we can actually be vulnerable and fearless at the same time.” ~dpr
+Although it may sound contradictory, we can actually be vulnerable and fearless at the same time.

-Have you seen that show, “America’s Funniest Home Videos”?
-Some of them are not funny, they’re painful to watch, when somebody is getting badly hurt.
+Of course, it is important that we don’t confuse fearlessness with stupidity.
+Have you seen that show, America’s Funniest Home Videos?
+Some of them are not funny.
+They’re painful to watch, when somebody is getting badly hurt.
 It’s not funny at all, it’s painful.
 And that pain, you can easily see, is caused by a lack of wise fear.
 It’s good to have a fear that prevents you from jumping from the roof, right?

 It’s pretty rational and logical not to jump off the roof.
 That kind of fear is good.
 You don’t need to transcend that fear.
 And you don’t need to cultivate a sense of fearlessness based on stupidity or a lack of awareness.
 You may feel that you have this sense of fearlessness, but jumping from the roof is not fearlessness, right?
+It is stupidity.
 We must see that clearly.

 Fear is not completely useless, it’s not something we need to get rid of.
 Fear is not something that only brings you pain.
 Actually, some fear brings you happiness, doesn’t it?
 Fear of killing someone brings you happiness.
 Fear of robbing banks brings you freedom––if you didn’t have this fear, you could get locked up.

-So fear is not something altogether binding.
+So fear is not something altogether problematic.
 Fear doesn’t only bring us suffering, heartache and pain all the time.
 It’s not like that.
 So first and foremost, we need to understand what fear actually is.

 Why are we afraid to be vulnerable?
 I think there are two kinds of vulnerability.
-One kind is when we are vulnerable without any kind of wisdom or healthy mechanism of protection.
+One kind is when we are vulnerable without any wisdom or healthy mechanism of protection.
 That can lead to problems.

-But another kind of vulnerability is being totally open, with safety there.
+But another kind of vulnerability is being totally open, with a sense of safety there.
 I was put in this kind of situation with my teachers many times.
 That’s naturally a part of what happens in our Asian dharma studies in the Vajrayana tradition with our teachers, and in the Zen tradition as well.

-3. Connect with the Soft Spot
+Connecting with the Soft Spot

 The moment when we really experience our heart, this softness and gentleness, is kind of a vulnerable state.
 That’s why many times we don’t want to connect.
 We don’t want to be vulnerable, we want to be strong.

 So I was watching this show and they were interviewing these kids in juvenile detention.
 There was this one young kid who had a gang tattoo.
 And they asked him, Are you a member of a gang?
-And he said, Yes, I am.
+And he said, “Yes, I am.”
 And this boy was saying he’s really soft inside, and he has so much fear.
-You know?
 He was a really nice, gentle kid.
 But he said that outside he has to appear strong and that’s why he’s always shut down, like a no-feeling kind of guy.
 Tough-looking.
 And he said that now he’s done that so many times that he kind of feels that way, but he’s not.
 He has so much fear inside.

 We don’t want people to look at us and feel our vulnerability, so we even try to hide it from ourselves sometimes.
-We do this so much that we end up shielding ourselves from our own loving kindness.
+We can do this so much that we end up shielding ourselves from our own loving kindness.
 So the teaching is to be brave, to be heroic, in order to feel and connect with this soft heart of ours.
 We must connect with this vulnerable spot in order to transform our fear.